INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 So you think there’s any chance of seeing more things like that in the future?

 You know, everybody walked away from it feeling great, very happy, very satisfied.
 And that, to me, is always a good sign of, “Hey, what are you doing next year about this time?” [laughs] So we can only hope that there will be more of that.
 We certainly hope that there would be more.
 Again, everybody walked away happy from it.

-Ok Dave.
+Ok, Dave.
 Our time is up now.
-Thanks for your time and see you on the show!
+Thanks for your time, and see you at the show!

 PICTURES FROM MEGADETH SHOW IN TUSKA FESTIVAL